jeet1995/brain-corp-robot-scan-filter/README.md

     * An instance of the `TemporalMedianFilter` class is created with the `temporal_scan_size`.
     * The `temporal_scan_size` is basically the no. of previous values to be considered in order to determine the median.
+* The `RangeAndMedianFilterUnitTest` consists of 2 unit tests to check for correctness of the two filters.

 ### Algorithm
 * Range based filtering